saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

 <TabItem value="windows">

-The basic integration for Windows consists of manually modifying the INI configuration file settings to submit crashes to your Backtrace instance.

 #### For Crashes in the Editor
-When your app or game crashes in the Unreal Editor, the Unreal Engine Crash Reporter dialog will appear and allow you to send the crash report to your Backtrace instance.

 1. In the root directory for your Unreal Engine project, open the Config folder.
 1. Copy the `DefaultEngine.ini` file and paste it into the Engine > Config folder.
 :::note